You can use Tealeaf to mask sensitive information to protect the privacy of users who interact with your website or mobile applications.

 After you configure and save the privacy Hit attribute to block and replace sensitive information, it is applied to incoming data automatically.

-If you configure the privacy Hit attribute correctly, elements of sensitive information in the DOM snapshots that are captured by the configuration are sent to the Experience Analytics UI as masked data, in the fashion that is specified when the DOM captures are viewed in Replay.
+If you configure the privacy Hit attribute correctly, elements of sensitive information in the DOM snapshots that are captured by the configuration are sent to the Tealeaf UI as masked data, in the fashion that is specified when the DOM captures are viewed in Replay.

 The privacy Hit attribute configuration described here that matches against the "Response" works equally well against DOM capture data, whether it be full DOM captures or DOM diffs.